0cjs/fpwf/src/blog/_drafts/Welcome-to-FPWF.md

 author: Curt Sampson
 ---

-Functional Programming With Friends started out as a few guys who thought they should get together to play with some Haskell or whatever (much as most of us had already done individually).
-But rather than just play, we thought there might be a few projects towards which we could give a little stab, and soon it sort of snowballed into making a blog, code available via Github, and Lord Knows What Else.
-(Admittedly, this is still a rather small snowball.)
+Functional Programming With Friends started out as a few guys who wanted to get together to play with some Haskell or whatever (much as most of us had already done individually).
+But rather than just play, we thought there might be a few projects toward which we could give a little stab, and soon it sort of snowballed into making a blog, code available via Github, and Lord Knows What Else.
+(Ok, yes, this is still a rather small snowball.)

 Anyway, our attack on [sbt] and its directory structure[^1] (not yet complete) made us feel we should share our travails (i.e., blog),